hotwax/oms-documentation/user-manuals/inventory/transfer-order/transfer-order-fulfillment.md

 # Introduction

 When transferring inventory from a store to a warehouse or between stores, the HotWax Commerce Store Fulfillment App facilitates this transfer order fulfillment process.
 The application streamlines the movement of inventory within the retail network, ensuring efficient handling of stock transfers and accurate inventory tracking.
+In the case of warehouse-to-store, transfer orders are fulfilled in WMS.

-## Transfer order Fulfillment
+## Transfer Order Fulfillment

 Warehouse managers create transfer orders in NetSuite, specifying the source location as the designated store and the destination location as the warehouse.
 These transfer orders are automatically assigned a Pending Fulfillment status

 A scheduled job Import Transfer Order in HotWax Commerce OMS reads the transfer orders CSV file from the SFTP location and downloads transfer orders in HotWax Commerce with a default Created status.

-A scheduled job Approve transfer orders in HotWax Commerce OMS identifies all transfer orders in the Created status and automatically marks them as Approved.
+A scheduled job Approves transfer orders in HotWax Commerce OMS identifies all transfer orders in the Created status and automatically marks them as Approved.

 Once approved, transfer orders are automatically reflected at the source location in the Store Fulfillment App so that store associates can create shipments and ship transfer order items.
 Here’s how store associates can fulfill transfer orders from the Fulfillment App: